 I’d be surprised if you remember, but some months back this column discussed the International PEN, a global association of writers.
 There are 144 PEN centers worldwide, including three in the United States and one in Canada.
-Because the organization sponsors so many literary awards -- and since looking at awards is what we do in this column -- we’re going to revisit the PEN and take a look at some of the prizes administered by its American branches.
+Because the organization sponsors so many literary awards — and since looking at awards is what we do in this column — we’re going to revisit the PEN and take a look at some of the prizes administered by its American branches.

 Even if the organization is not your cup of tea, its website is worth a look-see.